beercss/beercss/docs/JAVASCRIPT.md

 ### The ui function

 The `ui` function has the intent to add/remove the `active` helper from elements.
 You will call the same function to open/close or show/hide elements.
-For example, when you call `ui("dialog")` if the dialog is open then it will close (and vice-versa).
+For example, when you call `ui("dialog")` if the dialog is open, then it will close (and vice versa).

 ```js
 ui("dialog|menu|overlay|page|snackbar");